Chrezon/chrezon.github.io/papers.md

 ---
 layout: home
-title: Graphics
+title: Paper Summaries
-type: graphics
+type: papers
-permalink: /graphics/
+permalink: /papers/
 ---

 This is some placeholder stuff for the graphics page.